 GlareDB is designed to make time to first insight as quick as possible.
-Instead of having to rely on ETL (Extract-Transform-Load) pipelines to move data across databases, GlareDB hooks directly into your data sources.
-With GlareDB, you no longer have to wait on an ETL pipeline before being able to work on the freshest data.
+Instead of having to rely on ETL pipelines to move data around, GlareDB hooks directly into your data sources.
+With GlareDB, you no longer have to wait before being able to work on the freshest data set.

 GlareDB gracefully plugs into your stack and allows you to use the languages and tools you already know.